iltnerr/SD-Web-UI/README.md

 # Minimal SD Web UI

-Serves as an interface for mobile devices to run and review generations of sd models using a machine (with an appropriate gpu) as a server on the local network.
+Serves as an interface for mobile devices to run SD models and review generations using a machine (with a suitable gpu) as a server on the local network.
 Currently using the [Segmind SSD-1B model](https://huggingface.co/segmind/SSD-1B), but can be adapted to use any model.

-Also provides functionality to copy selected generations onto a digital (Raspberry PI powered) picture frame via the web UI.
+Also provides functionality to copy selected generations onto a digital (Raspberry PI-powered) picture frame via the web UI.

 ## Previews from a mobile phone